ecklex/autodocx/README.md

 a word-to-xml-to-print transformation project

 ## Description
 *autodocx* will be a word-to-XML python script.
-It should transform a docx-file out of a hot-folder into a plain XML-file using the [python-docx](https://github.com/python-openxml/python-docx) library by (c) Steve Canny.
+It should transform a docx-file out into a plain XML-file using the [python-docx](https://github.com/python-openxml/python-docx) library by (c) Steve Canny.

-## AI-Disclaimer
-This project is a non-professional project, using the AI Github-Copilot to complement the lack of programming expertise.
 Feedback is highly appreciated.

 ## Requirements
 This script is tested in an Windows 10 WSL Environment, which is the Linux Kernel running on Ubuntu ...
 Running on native Linux Ubuntu should be no problem.
-Other Unix-Environment should also work, although it is not tested.
-No testing nor installation on native Windows intended.
+Runs on Mac

 ## How to use (so far)
 1. Implement file path in the autodocx.py to where you have the input.docx.